qt-dork/ewie.online/src/posts/20250805-what-the-fuck-is-up-.md

  - isekai

 ---
-what the fuck is up with so many isekai manga just being "in another world as a military oraku with a bunch of guns that i use to shoot those i deem to be evil"
+what the fuck is up with so many isekai manga just being "in another world as a military otaku with a bunch of guns that i use to shoot those i deem to be evil"